Stress and overwhelm in the workforce are common and, for most people, unavoidable.

 As a busy professional, the chances that you’ll never feel overwhelmed by your workload are pretty slim.
 So what can you do when it happens?

-Learn tools and strategies to help you cope with feeling stressed in the moment so you can get back to being productive.
+Learn tools and strategies to help you cope with feeling stressed so you can get back to being productive.

 1. Identify Triggers